pybricks/pybricks-micropython/README.md

 # Supported Programmable Bricks & Hubs

-## Out now

-All modern Powered Up hubs can be used with [Pybricks Code][Pybricks Code], our online IDE:
+All modern Powered Up hubs can be used with [Pybricks Code], our online IDE:

 - LEGO Technic Hub
 - LEGO BOOST Move Hub
 - LEGO City Hub
+- LEGO SPIKE Prime Hub
+- LEGO SPIKE Essential Hub
+- LEGO MINDSTORMS Robot Inventor Hub

 We also support MINDSTORMS EV3.
 The community-supported version comes preinstalled with the latest [ev3dev][ev3dev-snapshot] image.
 It is also available via the [LEGO Education website][lego-education-ev3-micropython].

-## In beta

-Support for the following hubs is under [development][alpha version]:

-- LEGO SPIKE Prime Hub
-- LEGO MINDSTORMS Robot Inventor Hub

 # Development